dotnet-campus/DirectShow.NET/directshowlib/Samples/DMO/DmoFlip/DMO/readme.txt

         FlipX = 2,
         FlipY + FlipX = 3

-Note that while the DoFlip routine might benefit (performance-wise) from using unsafe mode, I haven't done so in order to keep the sample simple.
+Note that while the DoFlip routine might benefit (performance-wise) from using unsafe code, I haven't done so in order to keep the sample simple.
 This is a sample, not production code.